 An alternative title to this post could have been, ‘The Interest Rate on Public Debt is at the Discretion of Government’.
 This remains true even though, in the neoliberal era, governments usually require themselves to follow various unnecessary rules on how their spending is to be conducted.
 These rules are voluntary and can be removed at a later time.
 But even while these rules are in place, they do not prevent government from dictating the terms on which it spends.

-More specifically, the central bank, as the monetary arm of government, issues currency in the form of reserves (by crediting reserve accounts) while requiring collateral in the form of previously issued treasuries.
-Non-government is then in a position to purchase newly issued treasuries, with reserve accounts debited in settlement.
+More specifically, the central bank, as the monetary arm of government, issues currency in the form of reserves (by crediting reserve accounts) while requiring collateral in the form of previously issued government bonds.
+Non-government is then in a position to purchase newly issued government bonds, with reserve accounts debited in settlement.

 Typically, there will be a bidding process at a Treasury auction.
-The treasuries will go to the participants with successful bids – all those bids that offer an interest rate on government debt that is at or below the cutoff.
-If the central bank is prohibited from purchasing treasuries directly from the Treasury (which may or may not be the case, depending on the country in question), it will be necessary to auction off all newly-issued treasuries to non-government.
+The bonds will go to the participants with successful bids – all those bids that offer an interest rate on government debt that is at or below the cutoff.
+If the central bank is prohibited from purchasing bonds directly from the Treasury (which may or may not be the case, depending on the country in question), it will be necessary to auction off all newly-issued debt to non-government.
 In that case, the cutoff between successful and unsuccessful bids will be determined in the auction itself.

 Considering that the sale of public debt is typically subjected to a bidding process, it may be wondered how government can nonetheless maintain control over the terms on which it spends.
 In particular, it may be unclear what prevents the rate of interest on public debt from rising above the rate that government actually wants to pay.

-Since both reserves and newly issued treasuries have zero default risk, and since reserves offer less interest than treasuries, there will be a willingness within non-government to exchange reserves for interest-bearing treasuries.
+Since the debt of a currency-issuing government has zero default risk, and since reserves offer less interest than bonds, official dealers will always be willing to exchange reserves for interest-bearing bonds.